The History of Dramatic Art in Iran

-The ta'zieh, or sacred representation, blooms in Persia in the age of the Shiite Muslim dynasty of the Safavids (1502 - 1736 AD), with much older roots.
+The ta'zieh, or sacred representation, flourished in Persia in the epoch of the Shiite Muslim dynasty of the Safavids (1502 - 1736 AD), from much more ancient roots.

 It is also known in the West by 1787, that is when an Englishman, William Franklin, visiting Shiraz, describes a representation.